 An introduction to qualitative empirical methods and their application to selected problems of psychology, providing an introduction to issues of qualitative research design, analysis, and report writing.
 Central topics include narrative approaches, biography, phenomenology, ethnography, grounded theory, and case study.
 These topics are introduced and developed in the context of student-generated, collaborative research projects of significance to researchers and participants and will involve field observations, open interviews, emergent design, and a variety of approaches to data analysis and interpretation.
 Ethical considerations are emphasized throughout.
 Prerequisites: PSY 111 and PSY 200.
 Fall semester, repeated spring semester.
 Pringle and Grayman-Simpson.

 Psychological Distress and Disorder

 This course presents different approaches to understanding and conceptualizing psychological distress and disorder.
 The major psychological disorders will be examined in cultural context.
 Different theoretical perspectives will be considered, as well as the ways in which psychological disorders have been and are currently treated.
 Prerequisite: PSY 111.
-Fall semester, repeated spring semester.
+Fall semester, repeated spring semester in 2015 and alternate years.
 Friedman-Wheeler.

 International Service-Learning in Barbados